What’s the outlook following a potential Treasury Wine Estates demerger?

-All up, following a potential TWE spinoff, Citibank estimates Penfolds’ standalone enterprise value at $6,460 million – implying a share price of $7.82 per share.
+All up, following a potential TWE spinoff, Citibank estimates Penfolds standalone enterprise value at $6,460 million against a share price estimate of $7.82 per share.

-As a corollary of this, the investment bank notes that in a Penfolds-less world, the New Treasury Wine Estates entity has an estimated enterprise value of $2,871 million – implying a share price of $3.24 per share.
+As a corollary of this, the investment bank notes that in a Penfolds-less world, the New Treasury Wine Estates entity has an estimated enterprise value of $2,871 million against a share price estimate of $3.24 per share.

 Possible worlds aside, in its current form, Citi has a Neutral rating and a 12-month price target of $11.05 on TWE.

 How to trade Treasury Wine: long or short

 What do you make of this potential demerger: will it foster long-term value or destroy it?
 Whatever your view, you can trade indices, currencies and equities like Treasury Wine Estates – both up and down – through IG’s world-class trading platform now

 For example, to buy (long) or sell (short) Treasury Wine Estates using CFDs, follow these easy steps: